KylePFisher/CIST2100/T1/marketFeasability.md

 The application will show the types of laptops available, their specifications, and pricing rates for each day the student would like to rent them.

-After the student chooses from the list of laptops they will be able to pay in the app for the number of days desired and choose to either have it shipped to their address or pick it up at our office location.
+After the student chooses from the list of laptops, they will be able to pay in the app for the number of days desired and choose to either have it shipped to their address or pick it up at our office location.

 This simple application will solve the pain points that students without laptops often face when they cannot fit going to the library in their schedule.

 Our business will provide students with the freedom of working on whatever they want to, wherever they want to, whenever they want to.

 ## Business overview:
-The customer segments we're targeting consist of lower-middle class students who would benefit from a laptop required for their coursework, but cannot afford one of thier own.
+The customer segments we're targeting consist of lower-middle class students who would benefit from a laptop required for their coursework but cannot afford one of their own.

 The customer segments mentioned is a relatively swollen market with the onset of online classes; however, we're focusing on a primary customer segment that would consist of lower-middle class students going into a trade specifically requiring coursework on computers, such as Information Technology or Engineering students.